Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

 If some agents are matched by $\rema$, then the TTC may not be individually rational.
 To accommodate this, \cite{combe_design_2022} and \cite{combe_reallocation_2023} make the following two modifications.
-First, a firm must point to her $\rema$-worker so long as he is standing.
+First, a firm must point to her $\rema$-worker so long as he is active.
 This guarantees that $\matTTC \wpref_\Wor \rema$.
 Second, no worker may point to a firm if that firm prefers her $\rema$-partner to the worker.
 This guarantees that $\matTTC \wpref_\Wor \rema$.

-In our setting, however, these modifications are not enough.
-As we saw in \cref{sec:connectiontostability}, the agreeable core equals with the set of stable matches when all agents are $\rema$-unmatched.
+In my setting, however, these modifications are not enough.
+As I saw in \Cref{sec:connectiontostability}, the agreeable core equals the set of stable matches when all agents are $\rema$-unmatched.
 At least in this case firms must be given power to decide between the workers pointing to them, as in the DA.
-In section \cref{sec:exchangephase} we incorporate this by limiting which workers and firms participate in the TTC.
+In section \Cref{sec:exchangestage} I incorporate this by limiting which workers and firms participate in the TTC.